-VCE Vocational Major (VCE-VM) is a two-year vocational and applied learning program that enables successful transitions into apprenticeships, traineeships, further education and training, or directly into employment.
-VCE-VM takes an applied learning approach; incorporating skills and knowledge in the context of 'real life' experiences outside the classroom.
+VCE- VM (Vocational Major) takes an applied learning approach; incorporating skills and knowledge in the context of 'real life' experiences outside the classroom.
 Students apply their learning by doing, experiencing and relating acquired skills to the real world.
-Experiential learning requires students to solve problems, implement projects and participate in the workforce.
+Experiential learning requires students' to solve problems, implement projects and participate in the workforce.
 VCE-VM recognises students' individual differences in ways of learning, nurturing the personal strengths, interests, goals and previous experiences to ensure a flexible and independent approach to learning and post-educational experiences.